Fixing America In 500 Words Or

 question is not “if” we are going to restrict the NRA's interpretation but rather, in what manner are we going to

-For the record, if any living Americans have the right to argue in favor of restricting the 2nd Amendment, it is Bill and Sarah
+For the record, if anyone has the right to argue in favor of restricting the 2nd Amendment, it is survivors of far too many mass

-as the “founding fathers” wisely allowed for, we can always amend what the Constitution originally stated.
-A perhaps better and much saner idea
+“founding fathers” wisely allowed for, we can always amend what the Constitution originally stated.
+A perhaps better and much saner idea would be to

-would be to amend the NRA, by forcing a reluctant media to point out it's deceptive and highly irrational
+amend the NRA, by convincing a reluctant media to point out it's deceptive and historically irrational position.

 The NRA has no Constitutional or other right to limit the 2nd Amendment to a debate over guns, nor to ignore the intentions of the American founders